What is an Analytical Essay?

 Think of it like detective work.
 When you summarize Romeo and Juliet, you just report: two teenagers from feuding families fall in love and die.
 When you analyze it, you investigate WHY Shakespeare uses light and dark imagery, WHAT that reveals about fate versus free will, and HOW those techniques create meaning.

-An analytical essay examines a subject by breaking it down into components, interpreting patterns and relationships, and explaining significance through evidence-based arguments.
+It examine a subject by breaking it down into components, interpreting patterns and relationships, and explaining significance through evidence-based arguments.
 Unlike summaries that retell information, analysis explores mechanisms, causes, and deeper meaning, answering "how does it work?" and "why does it matter?" rather than just "what happened?"

 Summary answers "what happened?" while analysis answers "how does it work?" and "why does it matter?"